Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Singular Learning Theory Basics

+where $\rho(w)$ is a prior distribution over the parameter space so $\rho(w)dw$ behaves as a measure, and $L$ is the population loss.
+Unlike the quadratic minima case, there is no straightforward volume formula one can use here.
+However, as is shown in \citep{Watanabe2009AlgebraicGA}, as $\epsilon \to 0$ asymptotically this integral is:

+where $\lambda$ is \textit{learning coefficient} and $m$ the \textit{multiplicity}.
+One can define this integral at level sets which are non-true parameters by shifting the value in the integrand like $\{w\in W|0<L(w) - \delta <\epsilon\}$.

-In short, one can show that the volume about a local minima scales with the height $\epsilon$ according to a value called the \textit{log canonical threshold} $\lambda$, so the volume of the degenerate minima scales like $\epsilon^\lambda$ as $\epsilon\to 0$ \cite{Watanabe2009AlgebraicGA}.
-This can be used to derive the \textit{Widely Applicable Bayesian Information Criterion} \cite{watanabe2012widelyapplicablebayesianinformation} which is given by:
+In short, one can show that the volume about a local minima scales with the height $\epsilon$ according to the learning coefficient $\lambda$ so the volume of the degenerate minima scales $\propto \epsilon^\lambda$ as $\epsilon\to 0$ \citep{Watanabe2009AlgebraicGA}.
+This can be used to derive the \textit{Widely Applicable Bayesian Information Criterion} \citep{watanabe2012widelyapplicablebayesianinformation} which is given by:

-Here we use $\theta$ instead of $w$ as is done in the rest of the text to emphasize that this describes more families of models than just neural networks.
-However, it is useful for studying neural networks as one can see that neural networks admit trivial symmetries that make them non-identifiable (among other things) meaning that they are singular models.
-An important difference between the normal BIC and the WBIC is that the WBIC can be used to compare different choices of parameters for the same model, whereas the BIC by definition must consider a family of different models.
+The natural interpretation of $\lambda$ is as the ``effective dimension" of a model.
+We note here as well that it is relatively common to treat the multiplicity as taking the value $m=1$ to simplify working with singular models as the relative contributions for most applications are negligible in their effects.